tutek1/DTLabs/02_Player/lab02.md

 ![](img/PlayerSpeed.png)

 ## Simple Player Controller - Rotation
 Duration: hh:mm:ss

-Let's make a few tweaks to create a simple player controller.
-It won't be pretty, but it could be easily used in simpler games.
+Let's make a few tweaks and complete this very simple player controller.
+It won't be pretty, but it could be used in simpler games.

 ### Camera follow
 You probably noticed that the player can easily run away from the camera.
-To make the camera follow the player in a very simple way, drag and drop the `Camera3D` node in the **scene hierarchy**, so that it is a child of the `Player` node.
-Now when you start the game, the camera stiffly follows the player around.
+To make the camera follow the player in a very simple way, **drag-and-drop** the `Camera3D` node in the **scene hierarchy**, so that it is a child of the `Player` node.
+Now when you start the game, the camera **stiffly** follows the player around.
 Try it!

 ![](img/CameraChild.png)